-To configure WebBlocker, your Firebox or XTM device must have a WebBlocker service subscription.
-After you activate your WebBlocker subscription, make sure to get an updated feature key to enable the feature on your device.
+To configure WebBlocker, your Firebox must have a WebBlocker service subscription.
+After you activate or renew your WebBlocker subscription, make sure to get an updated feature key for your Firebox.

 For more information about feature keys, see About Feature Keys.